 How Fluoride Works

 Topical fluoride helps in a slightly different way.
-Tooth decay is a result of the activity from the bacteria in your mouth.
+Tooth decay is a result of the activity of the bacteria in your mouth.
 The various germs and bacteria in your mouth will feed upon the sugar and starch that are present in foods that you eat.
-As they consume this sugar and starch they’ll excrete acid.
+As they consume this sugar and starch, they’ll excrete acid.
 This acid will alter the pH levels in your mouth.
-If the pH levels in your mouth drop below a certain threshold (specifically, 5.5 for enamel) the enamel on your teeth will start to wear away.
+If the pH levels in your mouth drop below a certain threshold (specifically, 5.5 for enamel), the enamel on your teeth will start to wear away.

 This is where topical fluoride (such as the kind you’d find in toothpaste) comes in.
 If fluoride is present when the enamel of your teeth is rebuilding, which happens continuously, it’ll slightly modify the remineralization process.
 Instead of your teeth rebuilding themselves with hydroxyapatite, they’ll instead rebuild with fluorapatite.
 The difference between these two materials (aside from their complicated names) is that fluorapatite is more resistant to the acid the bacteria in your mouth produce.